 Chart courtesy of StockCharts.com

 When you are beginning stock chart analysis, the patterns look complicated.
-However, after you view hundreds of chart patterns you will begin to see areas which offer higher probability trading potential.
+However, after you view hundreds of charts you will begin to see areas which offer higher probability trading potential.
 You can view free stock charts on most of the major charting websites.
-Some of these have been highlighted in our resource section.
+Some of these have been highlighted in the trading resource section.
 After you become familiar with the standard open, high, low, close chart you may want to start exploring candlestick chart patterns.

 To learn more about a stock market chart take a look at the references in the technical analysis book review section.
 One book that contains a lot of information on stock charts is "Secrets for Profiting in Bull and Bear Markets" by Stan Weinstein.